 Our autograder platform is under active development!
 Check out the Updates page to see what we've changed recently.

 As an instructor, you create a new assignment on Gradescope, and upload your autograder zip file following our specifications.
 Your code produces output in the format we request.
 Students submit to Gradescope and have their work evaluated on demand.
 They can submit as many times as they want.
 At the end of the process, you can download their code and their results.

 Follow our instructions to get started with autograding.

 If you want to jump right in, we have built the following examples for autograders in different languages.
 You can see how they are built, and use them as a starting point for your own autograders.
 If you have any further questions, feel free to contact us at firstname.lastname@example.org

-Starting Fall 2017, the autograder platform will be available with paid school site licenses and for individual courses that pay for access to our "Gradescope Complete" tier (see our pricing page for more information).
+The autograder platform is available with paid school site licenses and for individual courses that pay for access to our "Gradescope Complete" tier (see our pricing page for more information).